Literature / White Fang

 - Earn Your Happy Ending: You're darn right White Fang has to earn his happy ending.

 - Evil Makes You Ugly: Beauty Smith.
-Implied to be a vicious cycle - Beauty Smith was born ugly, and was forced to grow up on the outskirts of society which made him emotionally damaged and ugly by nature.
+Implied to be a vicious cycle — Beauty Smith born ugly and shunned for his appearance, which made him just as ugly on the inside.

 - Family-Unfriendly Violence: Constant graphic depictions of things hurting and killing other things.